Salsa (Restaurant-Style)

 • Red Wine Vinegar: Adds acidity that brightens the salsa, balancing the sweetness of the tomatoes and the warmth of the spices.

-• Spices (Crushed Red Pepper Flakes, Mexican Oregano, Smoked Paprika, and Cumin): Together, they create a smoky, spicy and richly flavored salsa.
+• Spices (Crushed Red Pepper Flakes, Mexican Oregano, Smoked Paprika, and Cumin): Together, they create a smoky, spicy, and richly flavored salsa.
 Note that Mexican oregano is not the same as regular oregano; it is widely available in the spice section of most large supermarkets.
+If you can’t find it, marjoram makes a better substitute than regular oregano.

 • Jump to the printable recipe for precise measurements